-From 2006-2012 he lived in Chicago where he was the artistic director of Cabaret Vagabond and an ensemble member and literary manager at Adventure Stage Chicago.
-In 2012 Brian's world premiere production of Tony Fiorentino's play The Feast was nominated for a Joseph Jefferson award for Best New Play.
+Brian Bell is a stage director and writer based in Germany.
+Originally from Texas, Brian’s work ranges from original scripts to musical theatre as well as the classical repertoire in both English and German.
+From 2006-2012 he lived in Chicago where he was the artistic director of Cabaret Vagabond and an ensemble member at Adventure Stage Chicago.
+In 2012 Brian's world premiere production ofThe Feast by Tony Fiorentino was nominated for a Joseph Jefferson award for Best New Play.